uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 />
 ```

-In our `TwitterPost.js` file, we modify our `TwitterPost` component:
+Then in our `TwitterPost.js` file, we will need to modify our `TwitterPost` component:

 ```js
 function TwitterPost(props) {